sfaleron/ConfigNG/readme.rst

 - do_string
 - make_grid

-unit tests
+unit tests:
 - test lists of dictionaries
 - test multiline items
 - use parser on a stream
 - added untyped items

-perhaps the parser could be generated automagically from some syntax definition
+The parser could be generated automagically from some syntax definition, maybe.